errmeier/titanic/README.md

 ## Data Organization

-Data is partitioned into test and train subsets.
+Data is partitioned into 5 different test and train subsets (a, b, c, d, e train and test).
 The full, raw data from Kaggle is located in kaggle_train.csv and kaggle_test.csv.
 The labeled data was split into n_train.csv and n_test.csv (excludes fields name, ticket, cabin, embarked), and any rows with missing features were also excluded.